Hack your film: How to change your DX coding by Dan K

 About The Author

 Dan K is a life-long enthusiast photographer.
 He celebrated his return to film by collecting just about every quality camera and lens that he could lay his hands upon.
 Along the way he has developed an encyclopaedic knowledge of film cameras and film processing.
 Follow him on twitter for a humorous look at photography techniques and technology from all eras.
-Follow him on Tumblr for his images, journey of photographic discovers and a generous helping of gear-porn.
+Follow him on Tumblr for his images, journey of photographic discovers and a generous helping of gear-pics.

 Tumblr – http://zdp-189.tumblr.com/